Taskmaster (TV series): International versions

 International versions of the programme have been made in Belgium (as Het Grootste Licht; literally "The Greatest Light", but meaning "The Brightest Bulb"), Sweden (as Bäst i test; "Best in Test"), Norway (as Kongen befaler; "The King Commands", and Norwegian for Simon Says), and Spain (as Dicho y hecho; "Said and Done").
 In Denmark, the programme is titled Stormester ("Grandmaster") and premiered on 25 August 2018.
 In April 2017, a US version with Reggie Watts as the Taskmaster and Horne as the assistant was announced, made by Avalon, the same production company for the UK version, and aired on Comedy Central on 27 April 2018.

-In 2019, it was announced a New Zealand version would be produced, hosted by Jeremy Wells and Paul Williams.
-Six series have been broadcast in 2020, 2021, 2022, 2023, 2024, and 2025.
-Finnish network MTV3 aired a local version Suurmestari ("Grandmaster") starting on 12 April 2020.
-An international adaptation, Direktor svemira ("Director of the Universe"), by Croatian broadcaster RTL, began to air on 24 November 2021.
-Portugal's RTP1 announced in 2021 that a Portuguese version would start broadcasting in early 2022, hosted by Vasco Palmeirim and Nuno Markl.
-Network 10's Australian version debuted in February 2023, hosted by Tom Gleeson and Tom Cashman.
-In March 2025, RTL announced that a Dutch version, hosted by Arjen Lubach, was in development and that a trial episode had been recorded.
-It will air in 2026.
-In October 2025, Avalon announced that Estonian and Icelandic versions are being produced.

-Horne has said, as of November 2024, that he has been in discussions to try again at a US version, with Davies and himself as the hosts.
+In November 2024, Horne has said that he had been in discussions to try again at a US version, with Davies and himself as the hosts.